 Without proper new employee onboarding and dissemination of the right information/data, there is a high chance that new hires might do their research and unknowingly share inaccurate or low-quality information.
 In this process, the new hire’s confidence takes a hit, and they feel demotivated.

 The most drastic drawback of a poor onboarding experience is dissatisfaction at work.
 Due to ineffective onboarding, new hires are not able to adjust and build connections in the company.
-Moreover, they take time to get productive without the right path defined to them.
+Moreover, they take time to get productive without the right path defined for them.

-The most talented employees feel frustrated when they are not unable to function to the best of their abilities due to a lack of training.
+The most talented employees feel frustrated when they are not able to function to the best of their abilities due to a lack of training.
 Proficient employees try all the permutations and combinations to survive and thrive in a company.
 However, without the right insights, the efforts are futile, and the new hires eventually end up quitting the company.

 Poor onboarding can cost a company 100-300% of the employee’s salary in total.